buzzo123/pokemon-tcg-pocket-api/README.md

 # Pokémon Pocket API

 This is an Express.js-based API that serves Pokémon Pocket card data from JSON files.
+The card data contains all information on the cards, including description, height, weight, and species.

 ## Features
 - Retrieve all Pokémon Pocket cards